Chronic Pain as a Conditioned Behaviour

 - A lot of chronic pain may be a learned response (classical conditioning) to harmless stimuli, and can be unlearned quickly and easily in principle, with a kind of mental hack: “disruption of the reconsolidation phase of the response.”

-- So SDR therapy artfully evokes both reconsolidation and ways to disrupt it.
+- So SDR therapy attempts to artfully evoke both reconsolidation and ways to disrupt it.
 A simplified example: focusing on thoughts and feelings that are precisely linked to the pain can trigger reconsolidation, and then it can be disrupted with contrasting behaviours and stimuli, such as a physical action (a slap, a hop, or a pinch), and visualization of a nice sensory experience (like petting your cat).
 The conditioned response has to be “caught in the act” of reconsolidating.
 If reconsolidation isn’t occurring, there is nothing to disrupt!

 - The results of this process can seem simple, but getting it right is a lot like a plumber who solves a problem “easily” by knowing exactly what to do.
 For most people, disruption can only be achieved in a context of more comprehensive therapy — it takes real skill to identify and guide people through the identification and exploration of their triggers, and finding and interjecting the most apt and practical disruptive factors, and with good timing.